Thridioux/Thridioux/README.md

 # Faruk Erdem Çelik

-A passionate Cloud/DevOps Engineer with a background in cloud technologies and automation.
-I enjoy building scalable and resilient systems that empower teams to deliver software faster and more efficiently.
+A passionate Cloud/DevOps Engineer with a background in Java Spring Boot, RESTful APIs, and backend architectures.I enjoy building scalable and resilient systems that empower teams to deliver software faster and more efficiently.
 Here you'll find some of my projects and contributions.

 ---